aporeto-inc/gaia/doc/documentation.md

 ##### `restrictedNamespace` `string`

-Retricts the namespace where the token can be used.
+Restricts the namespace where the token can be used.

 For instance, if you have have access to `/namespace` and below, you can tell the policy engine that it should restrict further more to